flossels/even-more-secure-downloads/README.md

 composer require flossels/even-more-secure-downloads:dev-master
 ```

-Alternatively you can simply download this repository as a ZIP file, put it in the `typo3conf/ext` folder of your TYPO3 and
+Alternatively you can simply download this repository as a ZIP file, put it in the `typo3conf/ext` folder of your TYPO3 instance
-unzip it.
+and unzip it.
 Please note that you may need to add autoload information.

 ## Disclaimer